-Even though an applicant has been found to be inadmissible due to fraud or willful misrepresentation, he or she may be able to get a waiver allowing them to enter the county or get an immigration benefit anyway.
+Even though an applicant has been found to be inadmissible due to fraud or willful misrepresentation, he or she may be able to get a waiver allowing them to enter the country or get an immigration benefit anyway if:

 - This would provide humanitarian relief and promote family unity